AdobeDocs/commerce-frontend-core/src/pages/ui-components/button.md

 ---
-group: ui-components-guide
-title: Button component
+title: Button component | Commerce Frontend Development
+description:
 ---

+# Button component

 The Button component allows user to perform a list of predefined actions by clicking on the corresponding button.
 Its default display mode is the [HTML](https://glossary.magento.com/html) `<button>` element, which be configured to display a link.